RaspberryPiFoundation/minecraft-whack-a-block/en/index.md

 ### Challenge

-1. Your program will need to loop until the game is over, or in this case until all the blocks are lit.
+You can being your main loop by making a random block change from stone to glowstone.
+1. Use a `while` loop that continues so long as `blocks_lit` is less than 9
+2. Within the loop,

-	Create a `while` loop which will continue until the `blocksLit` variable is 9 (i.e. all the blocks are turned to glowstone).
+	Create a `while` loop which will continue until the `blocks_lit` variable is 9 (i.e. all the blocks are turned to glowstone).
 Next, put a small delay of 0.2 seconds into the program; otherwise it will run so fast, you won't be able to whack any blocks!

 	From now on, the code will be indented under this `while` loop.